 Did you know that San-J Tamari Soy Sauce contains over 30% more umami derived from soy protein than typical soy sauce?
 It also contains 18 amino acids you need, including nine essential amino acids that you can only get from your food.

 San-J Tamari Soy Sauce is brewed with 100% soybeans, with no wheat content.
-Try San-J Tamari, and you'll find it has a richer flavor than other typical soy sauces, good for pairing with all your favorite vegetables.
+Try San-J Tamari, and you’ll find it has a richer flavor than other typical soy sauces, good for pairing with all your protein-packed foods.

 San-J also offers organic and reduced sodium varieties to accommodate your dietary preferences and needs including Organic Tamari, Reduced Sodium Tamari and Tamari Lite 50% Less Sodium, all of which are gluten-free and certified vegan.
 San-J’s Brown Rice Crackers and Wakame Soup are also certified vegan and gluten-free.